-Student Notification of Counseling due to Violation of of No Call/No Show Policy
+Student Notification of Counseling due to Violation of No Call/No Show Policy

-I, nderstand that another instance of No Call/No o being placed on probation, there's a risk of College Radiologic Technology program due
+I, , acknowledge that I have repetitively violated the No Call/No Show Policy.
+I understand that another instance of No Call/No Show will result in academic probation.
+Subsequent to being placed on probation, there's a risk of being involuntarily withdrawn from the Weatherford College Radiologic Technology program due to continual violation of the No Call/No Show Policy.

 DATES OF NO CALL/NO SHOW:

-Student Signature and Date:

-Clinical Coordinator Signature and Date:

-Program Director Signature and Date: